About Ahead Sheep™

 Components Tool

 The components tool enables you manually adjust the shade values of the current color.
 As you enter values or drag the dial, the color updates in real time.
+You can also enter a CSS color, copy the CSS color, and change whether the color is shown expanded by tapping the expansion toggle.
+Note that, if you use the HSL color space, the CSS will show in the HSL form.
+Otherwise, it will always show as RGB.

 Conversions Tool